A Saint Lawrence University professor teaches a class outside.

 From discussions of Darfur, to genocide in Rwanda, conflict is often the center of contemporary discourse about Africa.
 But what do we mean by conflict in Africa?
 Is it as violent and widespread as the media portrays?
 This course uses case studies throughout the last two centuries of African history to examine broad social and political dimensions of conflict.
 Cases examine issues such as colonialism, ethnicity, generational tensions, and genocide from diverse perspectives.
 The course is primarily discussion based and will challenge students to develop their thoughts on issues through oral debates and writing assignments.
 No prerequisites are required.
 Fulfills HU requirement.
 Also offered as AFS 252 and through Peace Studies.

-In this course we examine the lives of the Native American, European, and African inhabitants of Colonial British America.
-The history of colonial British America includes more than stereotypes of Puritans, Plymouth Rock, Thanksgiving, and witches.
-By focusing on the social, economic, and intellectual factors that comprised the colonial world, we come to understand the influences that reach beyond this era into the present day.
+Colonization & Resistance in the British Atlantic, 1500-1800 -In this course we examine the lives of the Indigenous, European, and African inhabitants of The British Atlantic World.
+A study of the British Atlantic World includes more than stereotypes of Puritans and witches.
+By focusing on the social, economic, and intellectual factors that comprised the early modern Britain, British America, and the British Caribbean we come to understand the influences that reach beyond this era as concepts and identities recognizable in the present day.
 Fulfills HU requirement.

 254. History of Modern France, 1815 to the Present.